• Skip to primary navigation

 I have to thank my sister in law Jen for inspiring this recipe.
 She and I talk about food a lot!
 Jen has mentioned, many times, an amazing yogurt & granola parfait with gingery simple syrup that she had on one of her family vacations.
 She got me craving it, so here's my version!

-Here's the recipe for Toasted Coconut Quinoa Yogurt Parfait.
-If you try this recipe I hope you'll come back to leave a comment.
+If you try this quinoa granola recipe, I hope you'll come back to leave a star rating and a comment.
 I'd love to know what you think!

 Print